CodingTea17/autocato/README.md

 2) start the server and explore the app

 ## Where the Project is Headed
-In this first round of development, I'd like to focus on the following:
+In this first round of development, I'd like to focus on the following (roughly in order):

 - [ ] Setup Heroku [pipelines](https://devcenter.heroku.com/articles/pipelines) (include PR review apps, do not include Heroku CI)
 - [ ] Setup up CI with Github, [Semaphore](https://semaphoreci.com/), and Heroku